ray-project/ray/doc/source/serve/deployment-graph.md

 combiner = Combiner.bind(m1, m2)
 ```

-Similarly, we can also pass and bind upstream DAGNode results that will be resolved upon runtime to downstream DAGNodes, in our example, a function `run()` that access class method of ```Combiner``` class takes two preprocessing DAGNodes' output as well as part of user input that will be resolved when upstream `DAGNode` are executed.
+Similarly, we can also pass and bind upstream `DeploymentNode` results that will be resolved upon runtime to downstream DeploymentNodes, in our example, a function `run()` that access class method of ```Combiner``` class takes two preprocessing `DeploymentNode`s' output as well as part of user input that will be resolved when upstream `DeploymentNode` are executed.

 ```python
 preprocessed_1 = preprocessor.bind(dag_input[0])